barrymun/cs4098/README.md

 ### PML-TX Unroll Iteration

-- Refer to `peos/pml/drugfinder/pml-test-files/unroll_iteration.pml` in any file editor.
+- Refer to `peos/pml/drugfinder/pml-test-files/unroll_iteration.pml` in any editor (such as gedit).
 - Navigate to the homepage.
 - Select `Begin Analysis`.
 - Select `unroll_iteration.pml`.
 Click `Check Validity of Selected File`.
-- View verification results.
-Click `Analyse File`.
+- Click `Analyse File`.
 - Click `Select Transformation Type`.
 - Click `Perform Unroll Iteration Transformation`.
-- View results.
-Ensure to select the radio button, and click `Check Validity of Transformation`.
+- Ensure to select the radio button, and click `Check Validity of Transformation`.
-- View results.
 - Again, refer to `peos/pml/drugfinder/pml-test-files/unroll_iteration.pml`.
 - Click `Reload` or equivalent.
 View changes.
+- To view side by side changes, find the file of the same name in `peos/pml/drugfinder/duplicate-pml-test-files/`.
+- This file is an original copy of the file that was just transformed.
 - To redo the test, open a new terminal (in the same directory) and execute:
 ```bash
 cd peos/pml/drugfinder/pml-test-files